 One connection between substance use and mental health conditions may be the idea of self-medication. , a person is more likely to misuse substances when seeking relief from emotional pain or mental distress.
 Another connection is that certain mental health conditions may compromise willpower and decision-making, making it more likely that someone who uses substances.

 At Spokane Falls Recovery Center, we understand the clinical connections between mental health conditions and substance use disorders.
 We screen for mental health conditions because we want the people who receive treatment with us to have as much information as possible about factors that impact their addiction.
-We believe that knowledge and self-awareness play an important role in recovery, and our individual and group therapy offers insight into co-occurring disorders and co-occurring capable treatment.
+We believe that knowledge and self-awareness play an essential role in recovery, and our individual and group therapy offers insight into co-occurring disorders and co-occurring capable treatment.

-Mental Health Conditions That Play a Role
+Mental Health Conditions that Play a Role

 Post-traumatic stress disorder, or PTSD, comes from living through very stressful or dangerous circumstances, such as a natural disaster, a car accident, experiences of abuse, or other traumatic events.
 People with PTSD can continue to feel frightened when they are not in danger.
 They may experience flashbacks or avoid certain circumstances because it reminds them of traumatic events.